 How to Distress Painted Furniture

 Wondering how to distress painted furniture?
+Do you know how to wet distress painted furniture?
 Like anything else, there are a few different techniques to achieve that antiqued distressed finish on your painted furniture project.
 Some methods make a big mess, and some can be done with no mess at all!
 If you would like to make your painted furniture look distressed without the mess, then you are in the right place.
 Let’s start wet distressing!

 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.